-We monitor attendance and punctuality closely and work with parents / carers to ensure their pupils attendance is not a barrier to learning.
+At Barnet Hill Academy we monitor attendance and punctuality closely and work with parents/carers to ensure their pupils attendance is not a barrier to learning.
 Lateness causes disruption to pupil's education, both to the one who is late and the class they disturb.

-The more time a child spends around other children, whether in the classroom or as part of a school team or club, the more chance they have of making friends and feeling included, boosting social skills, confidence and self -esteem.
+The more time a child spends around other children, whether in the classroom or as part of a school team or club, the more chance they have of making friends and feeling included, boosting social skills, confidence and self-esteem.

-While the parent is primarily responsible for ensuring their child attends school regularly, where school attendance problems occur, the key to successfully resolving these problems is engaging the child through collaborative working between the parent and the School.
+While the parent is primarily responsible for ensuring their child attends school regularly, where school attendance problems occur, the key to successfully resolving these problems is engaging the child through collaborative working between the parent and the school.
+The school's decision will be final should attendance or punctuality problems persist and this may lead to a withdrawal of a school place for not abiding by the school's policies, namely, the Attendance Policy, which addresses punctuality matters also.